 Later Additions: Ballygarvan, Ballynaglogh, Bishopstown, Blackpool, Blackrock, Caherlag, Carrignavar, Carrigrohane Beg, Douglas, Dripsey, Dunderrow, Firmount, Glenville, Greenfort, Killeagh, Knockantota, Knockraha, Lahenagh, Matehy, Ovens, Queenstown, Riverstown, St Mary's.

 The Board also included 13 ex-officio Guardians, making a total of 53.
 The Guardians had their first meeting at the board room in the existing House of Industry on 4th June, 1839.
 The Board subsequently met each week on Thursday.

 The population falling within the Union at the 1831 census had been 158,339 with divisions ranging in size from Blarney (population 2,516) to the City of Cork itself (95,363).

 The setting up of the new Cork Union was supervised by Assistant Poor Law Commissioner William Voules.
-Voules reported that the existing House of Industry and Foundling Hospital premises would unsuitable for use by the Union and initially proposed the use of an army barracks several miles to the west of Cork at Ballincollig.
-However, it was instead decided to locate the new union workhouse on a twelve-acre site on Douglas Road at the south-east of Cork.
+Voules reported that the existing House of Industry and Foundling Hospital premises would be unsuitable for use by the Union and initially proposed the use of an army barracks several miles to the west of Cork at Ballincollig.
+However, it was instead decided to locate the new union workhouse on a twelve-acre site at Skahabeg North Townland, now Douglas Road, at the south-east of Cork.
 In the interim, the old House of Industry was adapted as a temporary workhouse for the union.
 It was declared fit for the reception of paupers on 15th February 1840, and registered its first admissions two weeks later on the 1st March.

 The original buildings, at the southern end of the site, broadly followed Wilkinson's typical layout.
 An entrance block which may have included the Guardians' board room stood at the north.